 2. Merrell Women's MOAB 2 Hiking Shoe

-As you've probably heard us talking before, the Merrell MOAB 2 is one of the best built shoes on the market for outdoor use.
+As you've probably heard us talking before, the Merrell MOAB 2 is one of the best built shoes on the market for outdoor use, specifically as a hiking shoe.
 Everything is extremely high quality and the craftsmanship is second to none.

 When given the choice of sole, vibram does a better job when used for disc golf.
 Vibram soles have a little more give in them and do a better job when being used on uneven terrain, which makes it great for disc golf.
 Along with this, I think the grip is slightly better with vibram, so you won't have to worry as much about slipping and falling.